 Victor H. Gabriel, a member of the Los Angeles Karma Kagyu Study Group

-under Khenchen Thrangu Rinpoche, was the person who conceived of the BMI in
+under Khenchen Thrangu Rinpoche, conceived the BMI in

 February 2003.
-A few years before, he envisioned a Dharmakaya stupa
+Years before, he had helped establish a Dharmakaya stupa

 In 1977, His Holiness the 16th Karmapa visited Manila, The Philippines.

 The visit was arranged by a small group of Chinese-Filipino Vajrayana disciples.

 At that time, I was a Catholic, as were most

 citizens of that country.
 I went along at the invitation of a lawyer friend, a member of

 the Theosophical Society, who had read The Life of Milarepa and who was excited to

 have me see a leading master of that famous Tibetan's lineage.